-B1.
-Current or concluded material claims which are not in the ordinary course of business or exposure to such claims (Cont.)

-In May 2016, a claim was filed with the District Court of Tel Aviv-Yafo for the cancellation of a ruling against Clal Finance Batucha Investment Management Ltd. and Clal Finance Management Ltd. (companies which were previously under the control of Clal Insurance Enterprises Holdings Ltd., hereinafter, jointly: the "Clal Finance Companies").
-The claim pertains to the cancellation of a ruling which was given in February 2009 (the "Cancellation Ruling"), in which an arbitration award was canceled, which was given with respect to a dispute between the plaintiff and his mother, and the Clal Finance companies, in which the Clal Finance companies were ordered to pay to the plaintiffs, through arbitration, a total amount of approximately NIS 95 million, plus linkage differentials and interest, from the date of the arbitrator's decision until the date of actual payment (the "Arbitration Award Amount").
-The arbitration which is the subject of the arbitration award involved actions which were performed by the Clal Finance companies during the period in which the plaintiff and is mother managed their investment portfolios through Clal Finance companies.
-A ruling which gave force of ruling to the settlement agreement in which the parties to the arbitration engaged, which primarily includes the cancellation of the arbitration award, the dismissal of the motion to approve the arbitration award, and payment in the total amount of NIS 9.2 million to the plaintiff and his attorneys, in consideration of a final and absolute waiver and dismissal of all of the plaintiffs' claims, demands and lawsuits in the arbitration vis-à-vis the Clal Finance companies.
+- B1.
+Current or concluded material claims which are not in the ordinary course of business or exposure to such claims (Cont.) - In June 2017, the Court approved a consensus motion to dismiss a claim from May 2016 (hereinafter: the "Previous Claim"), which was filed with the District Court of Tel Aviv-Yafo to cancel the ruling against Clal Finance Batucha Investment Management Ltd. (companies which were formerly under the Company's control, hereinafter, jointly: the "Clal Finance Companies").
+The claim pertains to the cancellation of a ruling which was given in February 2009 (the "Cancellation Ruling"), in which an arbitration award was canceled, which was given with respect to a dispute between the plaintiffs and the Clal Finance companies, in connection with actions which were performed by the Clal Finance companies in the plaintiffs' investment portfolio, in which the Clal Finance companies were ordered to pay to the plaintiffs in the arbitration a total of approximately NIS 95 million, plus linkage differentials and interest, from the date of the arbitrator's decision until the date of actual payment (the "Arbitration Award").
+A ruling which gave force of ruling to the settlement agreement in which the parties to the arbitration engaged, which primarily includes the cancellation of the arbitration award, and payment in the total amount of NIS 9.2 million to the plaintiff and his attorneys, in consideration of a final and absolute waiver and dismissal of all of the plaintiffs' claims, demands and lawsuits in the arbitration vis-à-vis the Clal Finance companies.
 According to the plaintiff, the Court is requested to order the cancellation of the cancellation ruling, due to extreme injustice, since it was given based on the plaintiff's consent during a time when he was suffering from a severe emotional state, lack of judgment and inability to agree to the settlement agreement.
 The plaintiff further demands the cancellation of the ruling due to error, extortion and obstruction.
 The plaintiff is petitioning the Court to order the cancellation of the canceling judgment, and to require the Clal Finance companies to pay the arbitration award to him, less the amounts which were paid to him, and with the addition of linkage differentials and interest from the date of provision of the arbitration award until the actual payment date.